 Dental radiographs are a necessary procedure to many dental treatments.
-They may become necessary if you are planning on getting endodontics, meaning root canal treatments and any other treatments dealing with the inside of the teeth, dental implants, tooth extractions (especially wisdom teeth) and most oral surgery procedures.
+They may become necessary if you are planning on getting endodontics, meaning root canal treatments and any other treatments dealing with the inside of the teeth, dental implants, tooth extractions (especially wisdom teeth removal) and most oral surgery procedures.
 Because things change in your mouth very quickly, dental X-rays older than three months cannot be used as the basis of dental treatment.
 There are basically three different kinds of X-rays to choose from.

 Sometimes only one tooth is affected by the dental treatment that will be performed.
 In these cases, an X-ray of a single tooth, or 2-3 teeth maximum is enough.
 This has the lowest dose of gamma radiation and is the easiest to make.
 Results from these X-rays are instantaneous, and anything the dentist wishes to see should be apparent immediately.
 Used frequently during root canals and easier tooth extractions.